site2site/site2site.github.io/lectures/week2/client-server.md

 *	![Tim Berners-Lee NeXT Server](http://www.webassite.com/lectures/img/1989_TBL_NeXT.jpg)

-### and a server that would store the HTML files and send them to anyone on the internet with a browser/editor client who requested them.
+### and a server that would store the HTML files and send them to anyone on the internet with a browser/editor client who requested them using the Hypertext Transfer Protocol (HTTP).

 ## Client-Server Model